alonrbar/easy-template-x/README.md

 ## Advanced API

 You'll usually just use the `TemplateHandler` as seen in the examples but if you want to implement a custom plugin or otherwise do some advanced work yourself checkout the [typings](./dist/index.d.ts) file.
+Do note however that while the advanced API is mostly documented in the typings file it's still considered an internal implementation detail and may break between minor versions, use at your own risk.

 ## Supported Binary Formats